verilator/verilator/ci/docker/run/README.rst

    docker run -ti verilator/verilator:latest --version

-This will install the container, run the latest Verilator and print Verilator's version.
+This will pull the container from [docker hub](https://hub.docker.com/r/verilator/verilator), run the latest Verilator and print
+Verilator's version.

-Containers are automatically built for all released versions, so you may easily compare results across versions, e.g.:
+Containers are automatically built and pushed to docker hub for all released versions, so you may easily compare results across versions, e.g.:

 ::